Bryan Reynolds Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Mariners pitching staff ranks 11th in MLB.
+- The Mariners' 3.55 team ERA ranks third among all MLB pitching staffs.

-- The Mariners have a 3.62 team ERA that ranks third among all MLB pitching staffs.
+- Mariners pitchers combine to give up the first-fewest home runs in baseball (41 total, 0.8 per game).

-- Mariners pitchers combine to give up 41 home runs (0.8 per game), the first-fewest in baseball.
+- The left-hander last appeared on Wednesday against the Oakland Athletics, when he threw six innings, allowing two earned runs while giving up five hits.

-- The righty's last appearance came on Tuesday against the Oakland Athletics, when he tossed six scoreless innings while giving up four hits.
+- The 31-year-old has an ERA of 5.68, with 6.1 strikeouts per nine innings, in nine games this season.
+Opponents are batting .295 against him.

 © 2023 Data Skrive.
 All rights reserved.